oadultradeepfield/otterbot/README.md

    reminder messages for easy access to your sheet.

 Once you've completed these steps, you can start using your forked version of OtterBot with your own customizations.
 You can modify the bot's personality by editing the text strings in the Python files.
+Note that your may want to delete `.last_message_hash` file in the repository to reset the bot's memory of the last sent message.

 ## Local Development